tredontho/purescript-book/text/chapter11.md

   -> Effect Unit
 ```

-The `Interface` type represents a handle for the console, and is passed as an argument to the functions which interact with it.
+The `Interface` type represents a handle for the console and is passed as an argument to the functions which interact with it.
 An `Interface` can be created using the `createConsoleInterface` function:

 ```haskell
 {{#include ../exercises/chapter11/src/Main.purs:import_RL}}